 National Fraud Initiative

-The Audit Commission currently requires us to participate in a data matching exercise to assist in the prevention and detection of fraud.
-We are required to provide particular sets of data to them for matching for each exercise, and these are set out in the Audit Commission's guidance.
+The Audit Commission requires us to participate in a data matching exercise to assist in the prevention and detection of fraud.
+As a consequence, we must provide information that we hold for this purpose.
+We are also required to provide particular sets of data to the Audit Commission for matching for each exercise; these are set out in the Audit Commission’s guidance, along with the data matching Code of Practice.

 The use of data by the Audit Commission in a data matching exercise is carried out with statutory authority under its powers in Part 2A of the Audit Commission Act 1998.
 It does not require the consent of the individuals concerned under the Data Protection Act 1998.

-For more information on the Audit Commission's legal powers and the reasons why it matches particular information, visit their website.
+For further information on the Audit Commission’s legal powers and the reasons why it matches particular information, please see the Audit Commission’s website.